Requiem-theDM/qbb2024-answers/d2-morning/README.md

 ## Answer 4

 - This grep would return any line where pseudogene occurs in any context, regardless of if that is as a "processed_pseudogene", "unprocessed_pseudogene", "transcribed_unprocessed_pseudogene", or simply a gene that "overlaps_pseudogene".
+- Likely, a search algorithm that utilizes regular expressions and multiple rounds of filtering such as seen above in the answer to question 3 would be the ideal solution.

 ## Answer 5